Quick links

 Finding the right product

-We stock a wide selection of products across many categories, therefore we've detailed a few common questions below to help you find the product you need.
+We stock a wide selection of products across many categories, so we've detailed a few common questions below to help you find the product you need.

 We have staff with a large amount of experience in the plumbing, heating and bathroom industry if you would like to discuss your requirements.
-However we must stress that we are not installers and as such can only provide limited advice as to the best product for your particular needs.
+However, we are not installers and can only provide limited advice on the best product for your needs.

-We would recommend speaking with your installer prior to contacting us / ordering to get an idea of what you need and then let us assist you from there.
-It may require a site survey in order to ascertain the right products from you.
-Unfortunately this is not a service we provide.
+We recommend speaking with your installer prior to ordering to get an idea of what you need, and then let us assist you from there.
+It may require a site survey to ascertain the right products.
+This is not a service we provide.

 What is the difference between a combi and a system boiler?